 2. BI – EHR integration optimizes clinic performance and patient care strategies

-The Client: Los Angeles-based nonprofit health care center with a network of community health clinics that serves patients of all ages.
-To promote a holistic approach to patients’ well-being, they also offer services to address patients’ educational, socioeconomic, and housing needs in addition to regular health care services.
+Los Angeles-based nonprofit health care center with a network of community health clinics that serves patients of all ages.
+To promote a holistic approach to patients’ well-being, they also offer services to address patients’ educational, socioeconomic, and housing needs in addition to regular healthcare services.

-The Client: They are among the most reputable American providers of reproductive healthcare.
-Millions of women, men, and young people worldwide receive critical reproductive healthcare, sex education, and information from this nonprofit healthcare center.
+They are among the most reputable American providers of reproductive healthcare.
+Millions of women, men, and young people worldwide receive critical reproductive healthcare and information from this nonprofit healthcare center.

-The Solution: They collaborated with Beyond Key to create a SharePoint and business intelligence (BI)-based software.
-This software could read the huge amounts of data from different health centers and other sources and turn them into meaningful data insights that could be shown on dashboards to help management, doctors, and patients.
+They collaborated with Beyond Key to create a SharePoint and business intelligence (BI)-based software.
+This software could read huge amounts of data from different health centers and other sources and turn them into meaningful data insights that could be shown on dashboards to help management, doctors, and patients.

 The procedure helped the company in many ways, which helped them make better use of their resources across all of their 20+ health centers.